jeroyang/cateye/README.md

 - Fallback: If no result satisfying the query, the system automatically eliminates less important search terms.
 - Spelling correction: Build-in spelling correction for query terms.
 - Abbreviation expansion: Pre-defined abbreviation list will be automatically applied during the search
+- Sorted results: Sort the results according to the search history.

 ## Installation